Skip to content

 What is the Meiji Shrine Autumn Grand Festival?

-It is a 3-day cultural demonstration that celebrates Emperor Meiji’s birthday.
+It is a three-day cultural demonstration that celebrates Emperor Meiji’s birthday.
 It happens at his shrine in Harajuku.
-The festival introduces visitors to Japanese performance arts.
-It also has a martial arts display.
-That is what I went to in 2023.
+The festival introduces visitors to Japanese performance arts and martial arts.
+I was there for the latter, in particular the Yabusame.

 What did I see at the festival in 2023?